mmmirrra/mmmirrra.github.io/_posts/2024-03-02-DataStructure-concept.markdown

 // 개발자들 사이의 의사를 전달하기 위해 사용되는 방법
 - Abstracting data is necessary to apply the logical relationship between data to computers or programs
 - Structuring the logical relationship of data through abstraction is called a data structure
-- In order to store and process various objects on a computer, it is defined by extracting only common characteristics of the meaning and structure of the objects
+- In order to store and process various object on a computer, it is defined by extracting only common characteristics of the meaning and structure of the object
 - It is conceptualized as if drawing a picture in the developer's head without including the method of expressing binary numbers inside the computer, storage location, etc.
 - Methods used to communicate among developers